slittorin/home-assistant-setup/README.md

 4. Verify that data is written to the InfluxDB_bucket with:
    - In web browser go the IP address (or hostname) of server1 and port 8086, for example [http://192.168.2.30:8086/](http://192.168.2.30:8086/).
      - Check that data is written to the ha-bucket.
-     - If not, chase the problem.
+     - If not, find the error and correct.